 Cuba, to be specific, is a socialist country that for more than 50 years has been governed by the Communist Party of Cuba.
-The Constitution states the Communist Party of Cuba to be the vanguard of the people, and the “leading force of society and of the state”.
-To be more specific, Cuba is a Marxist–Leninist socialist state guided by the political ideas of Marx, Engels, and Lenin.
+The Constitution of the country states that the Communist Party of Cuba would be the vanguard of the people and the “leading force of society and the state”.
+In short, Cuba is a Marxist–Leninist socialist state guided by the political ideas of Marx, Engels, and Lenin.

-The launch of Special Development Zone near the Mariel port in September, 2013 was a big move to introduce reforms in the economy, and to attract foreign investment and support from the US.
-It certainly helps that Cuba is the key to Gulf of Mexico and the port would serve as a transportation hub and warehouse center.
+The launch of Special Development Zone near the Mariel port in September 2013 was a big move to introduce reforms in the economy and to attract foreign investment and support from the US.
+It certainly helps that Cuba is the key to the Gulf of Mexico, and the port would serve as a transportation hub and warehouse center.

 On the other hand, Cuba suffers from grinding poverty.
-The public transport system of the country has not been adequately developed in spite of roads being in extremely good condition.
-The regime is essentially repressive.
-Imprisoning political dissidents is quite common.
-Some political prisoners have been imprisoned for more than 20 years.
-There are restrictions on the freedom of speech and media, assembly and movement; all this while the country’s leaders are known for delivering terribly long speeches both in the country and outside.
+The public transport system of the country has not been adequately developed in spite of roads being in excellent condition.
+The regime is inherently repressive.
+Imprisoning political dissidents is quite common in the country, and some political prisoners have been imprisoned for more than 20 years as well.
+There are restrictions on the freedom of speech and media, assembly and movement; all this while the country’s leaders are known for delivering long speeches both in the country and outside.

-Cuba also suffers from the problem of illicit emigration.
-Citizens have been departing Cuba and entering the US using homemade rafts, alien smugglers.
+Cuba also suffers from the problem of illegal emigration.
+Citizens have been departing Cuba and entering the US using homemade rafts or even alien smugglers.
 Non-maritime routes like direct flights to Miami, overland visa via the southwest border have also been made use of for the same.
-With improvement in Cuban-US relation since 2014, the migration to the US has increased.
-However, after Donald Trump announced placing restrictions on the Cuban government, it needs to be seen what unfolds in the socialist system.
+With the improvement in Cuban-US relation since 2014, the migration to the US has increased.
+However, the Donald Trump administration in the US had announced placing travel restrictions on the Cuban government in 2019; in light of this new development, it needs to be seen what unfolds in the socialist system of Cuba.

-Raul Castro has announced stepping down as President in 2018.
-But he would continue to hold his position in the communist party, and as head of military and thus exercising control over the more powerful mechanisms of the party; the military.
+Raul Castro had announced stepping down as President in 2018.
+But he has said that he would continue to hold his position in the communist party, and as head of the military, thus exercising control over the more powerful mechanisms of the party; the military.
 Cuba’s military still controls 65% of Cuba’s economy, including its flourishing tourism industry.
 The centralized political structure that has been in place for more than 50 years has penetrated the military, political, economic, and the social system, and is likely to maintain its status quo.